weecology/portalr/README.md

 ## Overview

-The **portalr** package provides collection of basic functions to summarize the Portal porject data on rodents, plants, ants, and weather at our long-term field site in the Chihuahuan Desert.
+The **portalr** package provides collection of basic functions to summarize the Portal project data on rodents, plants, ants, and weather at our long-term field site in the Chihuahuan Desert.
 The data begin in 1977 and are continuously updated today.
 There are functions to summarize rodent abundance, biomass, or energy and by site, plot, or